-Nose cones, vents and dilators, are actually referring to the same type of product that is used to stop snoring – nasal dilators.
-Nasal dilators were developed as a surgical alternative to open the nasal valve in the nostril, in order to improve airflow during sleep, and reduce or stop snoring.
-Nasal dilators are not just to treat snoring, they are also effective at opening the nasail airway in order to increase breathing for athletes including professional cyclists and runners.
+Nasal Cones, vents, and dilators, are actually referring to the same type of product that is used to stop snoring – nasal dilators.
+Nasal dilators were developed as a surgical alternative to open the nasal valve in the nostril, in order to improve airflow during sleep and reduce or stop snoring.
+Nasal dilators are not just to treat snoring, they are also effective at opening the nasal airway in order to increase breathing for athletes including professional cyclists and runners.

-Do nose vents, cones, and nasal dilators stop snoring?
+Do Nasal vents, cones, and nasal dilators stop snoring?

 Let’s start by discussing the anatomy of the nose so you can understand how the nasal dilators actually work.

 The primary purpose of the nasal valve is to actually limit the airflow into the nose.
 If the valve collapses, it can be very difficult to breathe, because the valve is what actually allows air to pass through the nasal cavity.
 This is commonly seen after any type of nasal surgery, such as a surgery on a deviated septum or plastic surgery to reconstruct the nose.
 Your valve could naturally collapse as well and could be completely unrelated to surgery.